Development Print

 Construction

-Polluted stormwater runoff from construction sites often flows to MS4s (Municipal Separate Storm Sewer Systems) and ultimately is discharged into local rivers and streams.
+Polluted stormwater runoff from construction sites often flows to MS4s (Municipal Separate Storm Sewer Systems) and ultimately is discharged untreated into local lakes, rivers, and streams.
 Sediment is usually the main pollutant of concern.
 According to the 2000 National Water Quality Inventory, States and Tribes report that sedimentation is one of the most widespread pollutants affecting assessed rivers and streams, second only to pathogens (bacteria).
-Sedimentation impairs 84,503 river and stream miles (12% of the assessed river and stream miles and 31% of the impaired river and stream miles).
-Sources of sedimentation include agriculture, urban runoff, construction, and forestry.
 Sediment runoff rates from construction sites, however, are typically 10 to 20 times greater than those of agricultural lands, and 1,000 to 2,000 times greater than those of forest lands.
 During a short period of time, construction sites can contribute more sediment to streams than can be deposited naturally during several decades.
-The resulting siltation, and the contribution of other pollutants from construction sites, can cause physical, chemical, and biological harm to our nation’s waters.
-For example, excess sediment can quickly fill rivers and lakes, requiring dredging and destroying aquatic habitats.1 The construction site program utilizes a permitting process to implement site controls that are designed to retain sediment on the construction site.
-See the link to Omaha’s Construction Site Program and requirements.
+This, along with other pollutants from construction sites, can cause physical, chemical, and biological harm to our waters.
+For example, excess sediment can quickly fill rivers and lakes, requiring dredging and destroying aquatic habitats.1 The construction site program utilizes a permitting process (grading permit) to implement site controls that are designed to reduce pollution from construction sites.

 Post-Construction